mrnorman/YAKL/README.md

 * `-DYAKL_ARCH_CUDA`: Enable CUDA allcoations (`cudaMalloc` and `cudaFree` are used to create and destroy the pools)
 * `-DYAKL_ARCH_HIP`: Enable HIP allocations (`hipMalloc` and `hipFree` are used to create and destroy the pools)
-* `-D__MANAGED__`: Enable managed memory (`cudaMallocManaged` and `hipMallocHost` are used for CUDA and HIP, respectively, and the pools are pre-fetched to the GPU ahead of time for you), and inform OpenMP and OpenACC runtimes of this memory's Managed status whenever OpenACC or OpenMP are enabled.
+* `-DYAKL_MANAGED_MEMORY`: Enable managed memory (`cudaMallocManaged` and `hipMallocHost` are used for CUDA and HIP, respectively, and the pools are pre-fetched to the GPU ahead of time for you), and inform OpenMP and OpenACC runtimes of this memory's Managed status whenever OpenACC or OpenMP are enabled.
 This is done automatically for OpenACC, but for OpenMP45, you'll need to specify a CPP define
-* `-D_OPENMP45 -D__MANAGED__`: Tell the OpenMP4.5 runtime that your allocations are managed so that OpenMP doesn't try to copy the data for you (i.e., this lets the underlying CUDA runtime handle it for you instead).
-This only does anything if `-D__MANAGED__` is also specified.
+* `-D_OPENMP45 -DYAKL_MANAGED_MEMORY`: Tell the OpenMP4.5 runtime that your allocations are managed so that OpenMP doesn't try to copy the data for you (i.e., this lets the underlying CUDA runtime handle it for you instead).
+This only does anything if `-DYAKL_MANAGED_MEMORY` is also specified.

 ### Synchronization